 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-Upon their arrival of at Ft.
+Upon their arrival at Ft.
 Stotsenburg, the tankers were greeted by Gen. Edward P. King who apologized to them for having to live in tents along the main road between the fort and Clark Field.
-King made sure that the tankers received what they needed and their Thanksgiving Dinners – a stew thrown into their mess kits – before he went to have his own dinner.
-It should be mentioned being an officer he was invited to dinner with the 194th Tank Battalion.
+King made sure that the tankers received what they needed.
+Being an officer, he was invited to have Thanksgiving dinner with the 194th Tank Battalion, while the enlisted men received a stew thrown into their mess kits.

 War came for Arthur and the other men of the 192nd when the Japanese bombed Clark Field just ten hours after their attack on Pearl Harbor.
 The tankers were eating lunch at 12:45 P.M. when planes approached the airfield from the north.
 When bombs began exploding, they knew the planes were Japanese.
 Those men in the battalion’s bivouac could do little more than take cover.